-5.1.10.5 Mean imp. wage all full-time employees (te_imp_mw)
+5.1.10.2 Mean imp. wage all full-time employees (te_imp_mw)

-orange mag au iau ama ampiayaas (ta_imp_im)

 Category Description

-Variable label mean imp. wage all full-time employees
+Variable label Mean imp. wage all full-time employees

 Variable name te_imp_mw

 Data type Numerical

 Origin ВеН

-Category Description Detailed description This variable contains the mean imputed gross average daily wage of an establishment's full-time employees.
-It does not contain the wages of people in marginal part-time employment, trainees/apprentices and people in partial retirement schemes.
+Detailed description This variable contains the mean imputed gross average daily wage of an

+establishment's full-time employees.
+It does not contain the wages of

+Category Description people in marginal part-time employment, trainees/apprentices and people in partial retirement schemes.
 The values are reported in euros for all years.
 In accordance with the regulations for social security notifications, employers must specify the employee's gross wage subject to social security contributions for a given period of time ("Zeitraumentgelt" = wage over a given period).
 Until the end of 1998, employers were obliged to specify only the gross earnings subject to social security contributions.
 This meant that the only wages recorded were those above the marginal part-time income threshold and below the upper earnings limit for social security contributions.
 Since 1999, however, as part of the new notification procedure, wages that are below the marginal part-time income threshold also have to be reported.
 Gross wages that are above the upper earnings limit, however, continue to be capped at this level.
 To generate the gross average daily wage, the wage for a given period is divided by the number of calendar days in the period.
 To calculate the mean, these censored wages were imputed (see Section 3.1.3.3).
-The values are rounded to the second decimal digits.
-However, due to the 'storage type' in Stata, additional decimal digits are displayed that are not correct.
-Sensitive variable No
+The values are rounded to the second decimal digits Sensitive variable No

-5.1.10.6 Median imp. wage all full-time employees (te_imp_med)
+5.1.10.3 Median imp. wage all full-time employees (te_imp_med)

 Category Description

-Variable label median imp. wage all full-time employees
+Variable label Median imp. wage all full-time employees

 Variable name te_imp_med

 Data type Numerical

 Origin ВеН

 Detailed description This variable contains the median imputed gross average daily wage of an establishment's full-time employees.
 It does not contain the wages of people in marginal part-time employment, trainees/apprentices and people in partial retirement schemes.
 The values are reported in euros for all years.
-Further information on the generation of the variable can be found in Section 5.1.10.2.
+Further information on the generation of the variable can be found in Mean imp. wage all full-time employees (te_imp_mw).
 The values are rounded to the second decimal digits.
-However, due to the 'storage type' in Stata, additional decimal digits are displayed that are not correct.

 Sensitive variable No

-5.1.10.7 P25 imp. wage all full-time employees (te_imp_p25)
+5.1.10.4 P25 imp. wage all full-time employees (te_imp_p25)

 Category Description

 Variable label P25 imp. wage all full-time employees

 Variable name te_imp_p25

 Data type Numerical

 Origin ВеН

-Detailed description This variable contains the p25 percentile of the imputed gross average

-daily wage of an establishment's full-time employees.
-It does not contain

-Category Description the wages of people in marginal part-time employment, trainees/apprentices and people in partial retirement schemes.
+Detailed description This variable contains the p25 percentile of the imputed gross average daily wage of an establishment's full-time employees.
+It does not contain the wages of people in marginal part-time employment, trainees/apprentices and people in partial retirement schemes.
 The values are reported in euros for all years.

-Further information on the generation of the variable can be found in Section 5.1.10.3.
+Further information on the generation of the variable can be found in Mean imp. wage all full-time employees (te_imp_mw).
 The values are rounded to the second decimal digits.
-However, due to the 'storage type' in Stata, additional decimal digits are displayed that are not correct.
-Sensitive variable No

-5.1.10.8 P75 imp. wage all full-time employees (te_imp_p75)

-Category Description
+Category Description Sensitive variable No

-Variable label P75 imp. wage all full-time employees
+5.1.10.5 P75 imp. wage all full-time employees (te_imp_p75)

-Variable name te_imp_p75

-Data type Numerical

-Origin ВеН

-Detailed description This variable contains the p75 percentile of the imputed gross average daily wage of an establishment's full-time employees.
+Category Description Variable label P75 imp. wage all full-time employees Variable name te_imp_p75 Data type Numerical Origin ВеН Detailed description This variable contains the p75 percentile of the imputed gross average daily wage of an establishment's full-time employees.
 It does not contain the wages of people in marginal part-time employment, trainees/apprentices and people in partial retirement schemes.
 The values are reported in euros for all years.
-Further information on the generation of the variable can be found in Section 5.1.10.4.
+Further information on the generation of the variable can be found in Mean imp. wage all full-time employees (te_imp_mw).
 The values are rounded to the second decimal digits.
-However, due to the 'storage type' in Stata, additional decimal digits are displayed that are not correct.

 Sensitive variable No